TAndrian/TAndrian/README.md

 <h2>More about me : </h2>

-- :mortar_board: Second year of masters degree at the University of Rennes 1 as a software engineer
+- :mortar_board: Young graduate software engineer from the University of Rennes 1.
-- :books: I’m currently learning more about VueJs, React, Angular, Symfony, Express, SpringBoot, Flutter
+- :books: I’m currently learning more about VueJs, Nuxt, Angular, Symfony, SpringBoot, NestJS.
-- 🤔 I’m looking for some advices about DevOps
+- 🤔 I’m looking for some advices about DevOps.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.
-- :guitar: Hobby : I like to play the guitar
+- :guitar: Hobby : I like to play the guitar.
 - 😋 My favorite fruits are : strawberry :strawberry: blueberry :blueberries: orange :orange: pineapple :pineapple: lemon :lemon:

 <br/>